Phenice method: In accuracy tests

 Since most tests of the Phenice method are carried out on modern samples, there is a concern that it does not hold up when applied to past populations, as such it is sometimes applied to historic collections to test its accuracy.
 For example, as done with the medieval skeleton collection of the Hospital of St John the Evangelist in Cambridge.
 The concern is that significant differences in diet, lifestyle, and pathogenic stress among other factors may result in differing anatomy that the Phenice method does not account for.
-This is not helped by the fact that most studies of the Phenice test are performed on relatively modern collections, rarely pre-18th century, as the sex of the individuals must be known already in order to test the accuracy of the method.
+This is not helped by the fact that most studies of the Phenice test are performed on relatively modern collections, rarely pre-18th century, as the sex of the individuals must be known already to test the accuracy of the method.
 However, a DNA test of individuals from the Hospital of St John the Evangelist has provided this basis.
 In applying the Phenice method to this population, favourable results were found, suggesting that the method could be 83% accurate even for historical populations.